ALagoni97/blog-projects/graphql-backend-prisma/README.md

     },
 },
 ```

-Here we are using Prisma as our ORM and trying to fetch all users with pagination.

 **What about posts and comments?**
 The posts and comments are going to be populated by their own field resolvers inside user resolver.
 We are doing this to seperate the business logic from each resolvers to their own.
 We will define the posts resolver like this: